Iraqi security forces say they have control of the government compound in Ramadi

-Ramadi has strategic importance: Anbar province is the heartland of Iraq's Sunni Muslim population and the city is close to Baghdad.
+Ramadi has strategic importance – Anbar is the heartland of Iraq’s Sunni Muslim population and the city is close to Baghdad.

 Government officials said there are no Shiite militias involved in fighting on the front lines to liberate Ramadi.

-Iraqi security forces, including the military, counterterror units and federal police, are conducting all the storming operations underway inside Ramadi's city limits, according to an adviser to Anbar's governor.
+Iraqi security forces, including the military, counterterror units and federal police, are conducting all the storming operations underway inside Ramadi’s city limits, according to Suleiman, the adviser to Anbar’s governor.